Youngin9210/Budget-Tracker/README.md

 ## Description

-An MVC app that allows users to login or sign up to create new, update or delete existing, and comment on other user's blogs!
+An app to track a user's budget on and offline so the user can always keep track of their money no matter where they are!

 ## Technologies Used